top of page

 Blood clotting is needed for wound healing, but what happens when you clot too easily?

 Blood coagulates to form a clot.
-Clotting is a very necessary function when you cut your finger or scrap your knee, so that you stop bleeding and don’t lose too much blood.
+Clotting is a very necessary function when you cut your finger or scrape your knee, so that you stop bleeding and don’t lose too much blood.

 Clotting too easily, or not enough are both very problematic health issues.
 If you form a clot in your blood vessels, it can be life threatening.

 Clots can occur in arteries or veins.
 An arterial blood clot can lead to a heart attack or stroke.
 A venous clot most commonly occurs in legs, but can also happen in the arms, pelvis, lungs or brain.
 These clots are also life threatening and require immediate medical treatment.
-If you struggle with any of these symptoms, check in with your Primary Health Care Team right away.
+If you struggle with any of these symptoms, head to the nearest Emergency Centre, and be sure to check in with your Primary Health Care Team right away.

 What might this look like?